JustMaier/docs/docs/a-tour-of-textile.md

     Added 1 file in 534.774123ms
     ```

+!!! info
+    On Windows, exclude the wrapping `'` on JSON objects when posting data via cmd

 Your peer will validate the input against the thread's schema.
 The input will _also_ be validated against its embedded JSON schema (schemas within schemas!).
 Try adding a location with latitude great than 90, which is invalid:

 ```tab="cmd"